tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   a builtin application.

-  In case the compiler encounters a fully applied builtin (i.e. no currying is occurring) and the `builtins` global is unpoisoned, it could compile the equivalent operator bytecode instead: For example, `builtins.add 20 22` would be compiled as `20 + 22`.
+  In case the compiler encounters a fully applied builtin (i.e. no currying is occurring) and the `builtins` global is unshadowed, it could compile the equivalent operator bytecode instead: For example, `builtins.add 20 22` would be compiled as `20 + 22`.
   This would ensure that equivalent `builtins` can also benefit